 Special property: Looks and feels like bronze.
 Also, this is known to be a tough material to print.
 After some spools, you might need a new brass nozzle for your printer.

-Description: The carbon fibers contained in this best PLA filament make the 3D printed object very rigid, making it an excellent choice for RC hobbyists and components that need that extra rigidity.
+Description: The carbon fibers contained in this PLA filament make the 3D printed object very rigid, making it an excellent choice for RC hobbyists and components that need that extra rigidity.
 However, the carbon fibers, will, over time, wear out the inside of your nozzle causing unexpected costs.
 It is recommended you use a hardened steel nozzle.

 Consists of: Polylactic acid and carbon fibers.